 29.5 Schools will use the following national guidance to assist them in dealing with child on child abuse incidents:

 a.
-Sexual Violence and Sexual Harassment between Children in Schools and Colleges (DfE, 2021)
+Sexual Violence and Sexual Harassment between Children in Schools and Colleges (DfE, 2021) (witdrawn September 2022)

 b.
 Keeping Children Safe in Education 2022 KCSIE 2022.